idio-lang/idio-by-example/idio-source/collecting-output.rst

 *********************

 The job being run for ``collect-output`` is termed an *asynchronous command*.
-Whether it succeeds or fails does not affect whether :lname:`Idio` chooses to exit itself as it is not on the critical path of :lname:`Idio` itself.
+Whether an asynchronous command succeeds or fails does not affect whether :lname:`Idio` chooses to exit because of command failure as the asynchronous command is not on the critical path of :lname:`Idio` itself.

 :lname:`Idio` will, by default, issue a report if an asynchronous command fails.